So you’ve built your man cave – Now what?

 If you don’t feel as comfortable drawing, you can always write out a favourite motto or poem – it’s your space, you can do literally whatever you want with it!

-5. Pallet Bar Counter
+5. Pallet Bar Shelving

-Using pallets and a few pieces of 2×4 timber, with your saw and combi drill you’ll be able to knock up a nice little custom pallet bar to fit whatever space you have just perfectly, then just get a sheet of plywood to make the top, or whatever other wood catches your eye!
+Using pallets and a few pieces of 2×4 timber, with your saw and combi drill you’ll be able to knock up a nice little custom pallet bar shelving to fit whatever space you have just perfectly, then just get a sheet of plywood to make the top, or whatever other wood catches your eye!

 6. Beer bottle cap countertop